Jaymon/endpoints/README.md

 # Endpoints

 Quickest api builder in the west!
+Built for [First Opinion](http://firstopinionapp.com/).

 ## How does it work?

-`endpoints` translates requests to python modules without any configuration.
+Endpoints translates requests to python modules without any configuration.
 It uses the convention:

     METHOD /module/class/args?kwargs